 It is well known in criminal sexual conduct cases that the punishment is severe, and it often doesn't take a lot to make allegations against a person.
 In criminal sexual conduct cases, charges can be brought even if the alleged sexual assault came many years before, or if there is no physical injury to an alleged victim or physical evidence.
 Often times when false allegations are made, the person making the allegations gets away unscathed if caught lying, while the accused person is damaged in many ways.
 It can be damaging to the accused's family in terms of parental termination or divorce, the reputation of the accused, the accused's employment, and the accused might have to spend unnecessary time in jail.

-The Law Offices of Shannon M. Smith is familiar with representing those who are falsely accused of criminal sexual conduct, child sexual abuse, and other sex crimes.
+The Smith Blythe, PC is familiar with representing those who are falsely accused of criminal sexual conduct, child sexual abuse, and other sex crimes.
 Our office is dedicated to providing the best defense it possibly can to each client we agree to represent.
 We understand that these allegations can be extremely difficult to handle for the accused person because it is something we see frequently.
 If you or a loved one is being falsely accused of criminal sexual conduct, another sex crime, or child abuse, do not hesitate to contact our office to set up a consultation.